sagemath/trac_to_gh/Issue 9117.md

 # Issue 9117: allow Hill cipher to encrypt as MP or PM

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9117

 Original creator: mvngu